 4. Stuff yourself with food and beer from around the world at Sakura Café Nippori

-Run by the international team behind Sakura House and Sakura Hotel, Sakura Café Nippori is the latest venture from the accommodation and events organization, and like their past efforts it’s been a roaring success.
+Run by the international, multilingual team behind Sakura House and Sakura Hotel, Sakura Café Nippori is the latest venture from the accommodation and events organization, and it’s been a roaring success.

-Connected to their Sakura Hotel Nippori, the café’s main focus is food from around the world for breakfast, lunch and/or dinner.
+Connected to their Sakura Hotel Nippori, the cafe’s main focus is food from around the world for breakfast, lunch and/or dinner.
 Whether you’re chasing some borscht, empanadas or would rather a little French fare you can get what you’re looking for here.
+They even have a patissier from Europe who’s created a wholly organic Afternoon Tea set for guests using Japanese flavors and ingredients.

-Beyond the diverse food menu, the café also features 60 craft beers from around the world.
-Non-hotel residents are welcome to visit and the kitchen is open 24 hours — perfect for a late-night, post-karaoke snack in the company of new friends.
+Beyond the diverse food menu, the large cafe space also features 60 craft beers from around the world.
+Non-hotel residents are welcome to visit and the kitchen is open 24 hours — perfect for a late-night, post-karaoke snack in the company of the friendly, English-speaking staff and all your new friends.
+The cafe also hosts regular events for locals and guests.
+You can see what’s coming up on the hotel’s website.

 5. Hunt for textiles at Tomato

 Contrary to its name, this multilevel outlet is not a fruits and vegetables store but rather one of Nippori’s best — and most thoroughly stocked — fabric outlets.
-If you’re feeling inspired after wandering through Nippori’s Textile Town and want to try a little sewing of your own, then no matter what fabric you’re chasing chances are Tomato have you covered.
+If you’re feeling inspired and want to try a little sewing of your own, then no matter what fabric you’re chasing chances are Tomato have you covered.

 Towering over the area at five-stories high, it can seem a little overwhelming.
 Don’t fret.
 The shop is carefully divided into well-organized sections, covering everything from sewing tools to upholstery to a ¥100 corner where yep, you can buy one meter of fabric for just ¥100!